As a health or social care professional, carers' needs are an integral part of your work.

 Tips on working in partnership with carers

 There are many different ways that health and social care organisations can help to ensure they meet the needs of carers.
-You may want to suggest your organisation adopts some of the following ways to help carers:
+You may want to suggest your organisation adopts some of the following ways of helping carers:

 - identify a carers champion within the organisation who will take primary responsibility for making sure that carers’ needs are considered